-Working with clients ranging from global brands to start-ups, branding agencies and private clientele, Ascalon’s long list of collaborators has included such brands as Design Within Reach, Ligne Roset, Bernhardt Design, Stylex, Restoration Hardware, OTHR, Council, Gaia & Gino, L’Oreal, Redken and many others.
+Working with clients ranging from global brands to start-ups, branding agencies and private clientele, Ascalon’s long list of collaborators has included such brands as Carl Hansen & Son, Ligne Roset, Bernhardt Design, Gunlocke, DWR, Restoration Hardware, OTHR, Gaia & Gino, Nude Glass, L’Oreal, Redken and many others.

 Born outside of Philadelphia, PA, Ascalon was immersed in the world of art and design from an early age.
 His grandfather was a noted sculptor and industrial designer, and his father is renowned for his large scale art installations that can be found in public and private spaces throughout North America.
 Ascalon attributes his passion for design to the two generations before him who instilled in him the value of craftsmanship, materiality and rigor.

 Ascalon earned a Masters’ degree for Industrial Design from New York’s Pratt Institute in 2005, and that same year was recognized by Wallpaper magazine as one of the "Ten Most Wanted” emerging designers in the world.

 Ascalon lives and works in New York, NY as well as the North Fork of Long Island, NY.